jabrown5/political-affiliation-using-twitter-116th-congress/README.md

 - [*Tweets of Congress*](https://github.com/alexlitel/congresstweets)
     - A GitHub repository which collects daily tweets for all members of Congress and affiliates and is "...the front-end portion of a project collecting the daily tweets of both houses of Congress, encompassing 1,000+ campaign, office, committee and party accounts" [*Source*](https://github.com/alexlitel/congresstweets).
 - [*Twitter Handles*](https://www.sbh4all.org/wp-content/uploads/2019/04/116th-Congress-Twitter-Handles.pdf)
-    - A comprehensive list of twitter handles and position (Senator, Representative) for members of the 116th Congress.
+    - A comprehensive list of Twitter handles and position (Senator, Representative) for members of the 116th Congress.
 - [*Wikipedia*](https://en.wikipedia.org/wiki/116th_United_States_Congress)
     - To obtain dates and demographic information for members of the 116th Congress (full name, party affiliation, state represented)

 First, I scraped data from the [*Tweets of Congress*](https://github.com/alexlitel/congresstweets) GitHub for all days during which the 116th Congress was in session (January 3, 2019 to January 3, 2021).
 As earlier noted, Tweets of Congress collects tweets beyond that of elected officials including committee, party specific accounts and campaigning accounts.
-This project did not require tweets from any twitter accounts beyond members of both houses of Congress and so any accounts that were not the official Twitter accounts of elected Senators and Representatives serving during the 116th session of Congress.
+This project did not require tweets from any Twitter accounts beyond members of both houses of Congress and so any accounts that were not the official Twitter accounts of elected Senators and Representatives serving during the 116th session of Congress.
 This resulted in a total of 1,115,004 tweets - reduced from the originally scraped amount of 1,882,106 tweets.

 Second, Twitter handles were collected from [*sbh4all.org*](https://www.sbh4all.org/wp-content/uploads/2019/04/116th-Congress-Twitter-Handles.pdf).
 This data was manually edited into a .csv datafile and labeled with the position of the elected official (Senator, Representative).
 This data was then supplemented with demographic information (full name, state of representation, political party affiliation) from [*Wikipedia's*](https://en.wikipedia.org/wiki/116th_United_States_Congress) page describing the 116th Congress and its members.